selena2701/Ipay/resources/libs/javafx-sdk-16/legal/javafx.web/icu_web.md

  #  the program and the nonexistence of any infringement or violation of
  #  any right of any third party.
  #
- #  Each user of the program will agree and understand, and be deemed to
+ #  Each customer of the program will agree and understand, and be deemed to
  #  have agreed and understood, that there is no warranty whatsoever for
  #  the program and, accordingly, the entire risk arising from or
- #  otherwise connected with the program is assumed by the user.
+ #  otherwise connected with the program is assumed by the customer.
  #
  #  Therefore, neither ICOT, the copyright holder, or any other
  #  organization that participated in or was otherwise related to the